Soname-Solutions/salmon/docs/testing_approach.md

 Tests are automatically executed when merging into the `main` branch and on various other occasions.
 Running these tests on pull request merges ensures that the application functions correctly and that no breaking changes are introduced.

-If you plan to contribute to the SALMON project, you mayb choose to run the tests mentioned above before creating a pull request.
+If you plan to contribute to the SALMON project, you may choose to run the tests mentioned above before creating a pull request.
 This article provides an overview of how to configure, prepare, and execute these tests, whether through GitHub Actions workflows or locally.

 ## Unit Tests